 Level of Cost: For each recommendation, a semi-quantitative anticipated level of cost is provided.
-Recommendations with one dollar sign will likely require no new dedicated funding beyond staff time.
+Recommendations with one dollar sign will likely require no new dedicated funding.
 Recommendations with two dollar signs will likely require a one-time funding investment, potentially with a small ongoing investment.
-Recommendations with three dollar signs will likely require a new, sustained funding source or a sustained increase in funding sources.
+Recommendations with three dollar signs will likely require a sustained funding increase.

 Level of Staff Effort: For each recommendation, a semi-quantitative anticipated level of staff effort is provided.
 Recommendations at the low-effort end of the spectrum will likely require changes to existing staff processes but will not require additional staff effort.
 Recommendations in the middle of the spectrum will likely require existing staff to take on additional responsibilities.
-Recommendations at the high-effort end of the spectrum may require the hiring of additional staff or significant reorganization of staff roles to allow for implementation.
+Recommendations at the high-effort end of the spectrum may require the hiring of additional staff or significant reorganization of staff roles.